PythonCharmers/autoporter/README.md

 7. Commit: Commits the changes locally

-8. Test: If the package has a test suite, try running it with ¿python setup.py test¿.
+8. Test: If the package has a test suite, try running it with ``python setup.py test``.

 8. Push: Pushes the changes to the new GitHub repo